 Eames Aluminum Group Management Chair shown in Sienna/Hopsak by Alexander Girard, Polished Aluminum frame (left).

 A circle and arc unite simply in Nitzan Cohen’s playful take on the classic café chair and barstool, cheerfully inviting guests to take a seat while evoking a sense of visual lightness and utility.
 Like its name suggests, Solo is a singular, well-rounded answer to a number of dining and living needs.
-Both the indoor and outdoor versions of the Solo Chair, Stool, and Table are available in ash (aniline-stained or thermo-treated) or natural waxed oak.
-The indoor Solo Chair can also be upholstered in leather, adding a touch of luxury to an already robust range of colors.
+The Solo Chair, Stool, and Table are available in natural or painted ash or natural waxed oak.
+The Solo Chair can also be upholstered in leather, adding a touch of luxury to an already robust range of colors.

 Solo Chairs shown in Neon Blue Anilin Ash, Solo Tables shown in Natural Waxed Oak and Blue/Black Anilin Ash, and Solo Stools shown in Natural Waxed Ash frame, White stool ring (as shown).

 Solo Chair shown in Neon Blue Anilin Ash (left).